 SO HOW DO I CHOOSE THE RIGHT WAX FOR MY BLACK CAR?

 Your Last Step Product (LSP) should be chosen based on your criteria for what you're trying to achieve.
 Below are some outlined characteristics to help you understand what each products strengths are.

-- SEALANTS - Products like Adam's Machine Super Sealant or the soon to be introduced Spray Sealant are synthetic.
+- SEALANTS - Products like Adam's MSS or the soon to be introduced Spray Sealant are synthetic.
 They contain no naturally occurring 'wax' but many people will still refer to them as a wax.
 Sealants are typically more durable than a naturally occurring wax due to their overall higher melting point and detergent resistance.
 Products like these are typically the best choice for someone seeking the longest lasting protection for their paint.
 Sealants are also typically known for very bright, reflective, mirror like, shines.
 They tend to lack the depth/wetness of a natural wax but still give very intensely reflective shine.